 No Component Weight 5 (Very Good) 4 (Meet the Standards) 3 (Sufficient) 2 (Need Revisions) 1 (Below the Standards) 1 Integrity (ethical and moral) 20 Students always carry out their duties with honesty, perseverance, thoroughness, and courage to take risks from the research process the students do.
 In general, students carry out their duties with honesty, perseverance, and courage to take risks from the research process the students do but lacking in thoroughness.
 Students carry out their duties with honesty and courage to take risks from the research process he does, but without perseverance and thoroughness. students carry out their duties with honesty, but without perseverance, thoroughness, and without courage to take risks from the research process the students do.
 Students never carry out their duties with honesty, perseverance, thoroughness, and courage to take risks from the research process the students do.
 2 Discipline attitude 10 Students always obey the regulations of the internship and finish work from their internship on time.
 In general, students obey the regulations of the internship and finish work from their internship on time.
 Students occasionally obey the regulations of the internship and occasionally finish work from their internship on time.
 Students barely obey the regulations of the internship and do not finish work from their internship on time.
 Students do not obey the regulations of the internship and do not finish work from their internship on time.
 3 Weight of the problems chosen by students to be analyzed 40 1.
 The presented data corresponds with the internship company.
 2. Statistical analysis of the obtained data is very advantageous for the company.
 3. Present problem formulations, literature reviews, methods, appropriate and efficient discussions, and draw clear conclusions in a comprehensive, detailed, and coherent manner. corresponds with the internship company.
-2. Statistical analysis of the obtained data is advantageous for the company. obtained data is fairly advantageous for the company.
+2. Statistical analysis of the obtained data is advantageous for the company. corresponds with the internship company.
+2. Statistical analysis of the obtained data is fairly advantageous for the company.
 The presented data barely corresponds with the internship company.
 Statistical analysis of the obtained data is barely advantageous for the company.
 Present problem formulations, literature reviews, The presented data does not correspond with the internship company.
 Statistical analysis of the obtained data is not advantageous for the company.
 Problem formulations, literature reviews, methods, discussions, and conclusions are not clearly presented.

 methods, discussions, and draw clear conclusions.
-4 Communication 10 Very Communicative Communicative Fairly Communicative Barely Communicative Not Communicative 5 Utilization of information technology 20 Proficient in utilizing software and understand the meaning of each step taken. utilizing software and fairly understand the utilizing software and Not proficient in utilizing software and do not understand the meaning of each step taken.
+4 Communication 10 Very Communicative Communicative Fairly Communicative Barely Communicative Not Communicative 5 Utilization of information technology 20 Proficient in utilizing software and understand the meaning of each step taken. utilizing software and barely understand the 0

+Score Calculation

-Score Calculation Score = $\frac{S_i \times B_i}{5}$ Information
+Score = $\frac{Si \times Bi}{5}$ Information